comejv/discord-gpt-bot/readme.md

 3. Run `go build -o ./bin` to build the bot.
 4. Start the bot with `./bin/gptbot`.

-The bot will answer any message that ends with a question mark or are replys to its own messages.
+## Usage

-Note: The bot is currently set to be condescending.
-You can change this by changing the prompt in [gpt-api.go](gpt-api.go)
+The bot will respond to messages according to its current profile.
+The default profile is `condescending` which will make it answer to messages ending with `?`.
+To change the profile, use the `profile` command.